 designed to be usable as

-community space), - 0.029 ha;
+community space), 0.029 ha;

-1 x batting cage, - 0.019 ha;
+1 x batting cage, 0.019 ha;

-1 x bowling green, - 0.16 ha;
+1 x bowling green, 0.16 ha;

-2 x tennis courts, - 0.13 ha;
+2 x tennis courts, 0.13 ha;

-1 x car park - 0.025 ha; and
+1 x car park 0.025 ha; and

-1 x equipment storage facility - 0.005 ha
+1 x equipment storage facility 0.005 ha

 and the particulars (unless otherwise agreed by the Council) detailed in the "list of matters to be included in the design brief and specification" at Schedule 7A.

-to be provided in Chilmington Hamlet has been approved by the Council with a total capital cost of £1,266,000.00 (one million two hundred and sixty six thousand pounds) Index Linked up to the date of the reserved matters approval but excluding fees, contingencies, specification and design costs, supervision fees, access roads and service costs ("the Facilities").
+to be provided in Chilmington Hamlet has been approved by the Council with a total capital cost of £1,266,000.00 (one million two hundred and sixty six thousand pounds) Index Linked up to the date of the reserved matters approval including fees, contingencies, specification and design costs, supervision fees, access roads and service costs ("the Facilities").
+The scope of the said facilities to be altered as may reasonably be required to match the stipulated total capital cost as aforesaid.

 The submitted design and specification of the Facilities

-shall have been subject to consultation with the CMO and other relevant stakeholders and the public
+shall have been subject to consultation with relevant stakeholders and the public

-(the details of the consultation shall have been previously approved by the CMO or in the event the CMO does not approve such details within 6 weeks of receiving them the details of such consultation with stakeholders shall have been approved by the Council on application to the Council by the Owners) and

-shall include the consultation responses and in particular the CMO’s comments on the costings
+shall include the consultation responses.

-Unless the Council agrees otherwise, not to Occupy more than 1400 Dwellings unless
+Unless the Council agrees otherwise, not to Occupy more than 3,500 Dwellings unless

-the Facilities have been provided in accordance with the reserved matters approval and the approved design brief and specification and are free from any Defects identified by the CMO (other than those of a cosmetic nature);
+the Facilities have been provided in accordance with the reserved matters approval and the approved design brief and specification

 all necessary actions have been taken to ensure that the land on which the Facilities are located is free from contamination and pollution and protected species that would prevent or limit the Facilities’ intended use pursuant to this Deed at the Owners' expense;